Home PS5 Reviews Devidicon Review

 Sound and Speed as Identity

-One of the most immediate strengths of Devidicon is its soundtrack.
-It is loud, energetic, and perfectly aligned with the pace of the game.
-Synth-heavy tracks drive encounters forward, keeping tension high even during brief moments of downtime.
+One of Devidicon’s most immediate strengths is its soundtrack.
+It is loud, energetic, and perfectly in sync with the game’s pace.
+Synth-heavy tracks propel encounters forward, keeping tension high even during brief moments of downtime.

 Sound effects are equally functional.
 Weapons feel sharp, enemy hits carry weight, and explosions punctuate combat without overwhelming it.
 Everything is designed to keep you engaged in the moment.
 This combination of sound and speed gives Devidicon a strong identity.
 It is not subtle, but it is consistent.